-If your products utilise an exciting or unique ingredient, talk about it!
+Maybe what makes your product unique is a particular ingredient, use your blog to talk about it!
 It can be about how you source it, its benefits or even its other uses.
 It could even be a unique process that you use; perhaps you vegetable-tan the leather you use, you could also discuss the process’s history.

 3.Appeal to your customer persona

-If your products can be the ingredients in something else, talk about it.
+If your products can be the ingredients in something else, talk about it in a blog post.
 Advertise the versatility of your product.
 You could also discuss tutorials on how to use your products; this can be especially helpful for customers with questions about your products.

 Holidays make up great content for blogs, and there is a dedicated day to almost everything, so it’s simple to find something related to your products.
 Bring in personal elements too, let your customers know how your family spend holidays.